2016-2017 Medical School Application Timeline

-For Latest TimelineThis blog post is the timeline for applicants who entered medical school in 2014.
+For Latest TimelineThis blog post is the timeline for applicants who are applying to enter medical school fall of 2017.
 If you are applying for entry starting fall 2018, you can read my 2017-2018 medical school application timeline.

 To start, you need to know some basic information about how the medical school application process works.

 There are three separate centralized application services for U.S. medical schools.

 AMCAS (American Medical College Application Service) – Used by most M.D. schools.

 TMDSAS (Texas Medical and Dental Schools Application Service) – For public medical schools in Texas.

 AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) used by D.O. schools.

 In addition to submitting a primary application through the applicable service, most medical schools require a secondary or supplemental application.
 The final step in the application is an interview.